 Cyrus Walker, mill superintendent from 1854 until 1888, built this home in the center of town with the front rooms facing the bay, which offered the best possible view to impress visitors as they approached the town from the bay.

-She has been seen as an apparition, who stands still without an expression, then disappears.
+She has been seen as an apparition who stands still without an expression and then disappears.
 Her footsteps are heard in the attic.
 And, as mentioned, she is seen peering out the window as if looking for someone or something.

 Toys are strewn about the attic as triggers for the children to play with, little shadows are spied in the corners, and playful voices can also be heard there.
 Pedestrians have spotted three children in the attic windows.
 There is photographic and electronic voice evidence for all of the above.
 In addition, the lights flicker occasionally when no one is home.